GekkoTheFirst/challenge-one/README.md

 ### GitHub
 Clone the repository on your machine.

-### Java, Ruby & bundle
+### Java & Gradle, Ruby & bundle
+Java:
-If you run JAVA solution, you need to install [Java](https://www.java.com/en/download/).
-You need to install before running the project.
+If you run JAVA solution, you need to install [Java](https://www.java.com/en/download/) and Gradle.
+To make it easier just download and install IDE like [Android studio](https://developer.android.com/studio)

-*WIP*
+Ruby:
 If you run ruby solution, you need ruby if you do not have it yet.
 Also I use [bundler](https://bundler.io/) to keep gems dependencies.
 It means bundler need to be installed first by next command inside cloned directory:
 > $ gem install bundler

 Next step is to install all dependencies (gems)
 > $ bundle install

-Do not forget to install java as it is required by Appium and Android studio.
+Do not forget to install npm & java as it is required by Appium client and Android studio.

 ### Appium
 Appium web driver can be downloaded in two ways: [via terminal](http://appium.io/docs/en/about-appium/getting-started/) or download [a client](https://github.com/appium/appium-desktop/releases/tag/v1.15.1).
 I personally prefer a terminal command.